BranchMetrics/Branch-Example-Deep-Linking-Branchster-Android/README.md

 Twitter's Fabric framework doesn't currently allow the *com.crashlytics.ApiKey* meta-data to be specified as a String resource in the *ApplicationManifest.xml* file.
 If you try to add the key as a *@string/..* reference you will get a *Crashlytics Developer Tools error* at build time.

-So to get Twitter integration working, you will need to embed the Crashyltics key directly in *AndroidManifest.xml* like so:
+So to get Twitter integration working, you will need to insert your Crashyltics key directly in *AndroidManifest.xml* like so:

 ```XML
 <manifest .. >